pmagwene/Bio313/lecture-01/acquainted-R.md

 # Getting Acquainted with R

-## Starting R
+## Starting the default R GUI

 Starting R is simple.
-If you’re using Windows simply navigate to the R subfolder from the Start Menu.
+If you're using Windows simply navigate to the R subfolder from the Start Menu.
 On a Unix/Linux system invoke the program by typing `R`.
 On OS X start R by clicking the R icon from the Dock or in the Applications folder.

-## The R Environment

 The OS X and Windows version of R provide a simple GUI interface that simplifies certain tasks.
 When you start up the R GUI you’ll be presented with a single window, the R console.
 The rest of this document will assume you’re using R under Windows or OS X.

+## R Studio

+[RStudio](http://rstudio.org/) is a new IDE for R being developed under an open source model (see the [RStudio GitHub Site](https://github.com/rstudio/rstudio)).
+It provides a nicely designed graphical interface that is consistent across platforms.
+It can even run as a server, allowing you to access R via a web interface!

+Check out the [RStudio Docs](http://rstudio.org/docs/) for detailed info on configuring Rstudio.
+We'll go over some of RStudio's nice features in class.

 ## Accessing the Help System on R